dph01/dph01.ruhoh.com/posts/2012-07-21-diy-lift-crud-an-alternative-to-crudify.md

     </form>

 When the form is submitted,
-the browser creates and sends a HTTP PUT request to the same URL including the form data in the body of the request.
+the browser creates and sends a HTTP POST request to the same URL including the form data in the body of the request.

-Lift developers have to decide what to return to the user in response to the PUT.
+Lift developers have to decide what to return to the user in response to the POST.

 Within the context of this approach, use the following convention:

   * If the form validation fails (e.g. the name field contains less than three characters), return the same HTML form again with the input fields populated with the content that the user submitted.
-If the user clicks submit again the browser sends another PUT request and the cycle continues.
+If the user clicks submit again the browser sends another POST request and the cycle continues.
   * If the form processing succeeds, redirect the browser to the next page in the work-flow, which, in our case, is the List Events page.

-When a form is processed, the snippet behind the form is therefore invoked at least twice; once for the initial GET request and once for every subsequent PUT request.
+When a form is processed, the snippet behind the form is therefore invoked at least twice; once for the initial GET request and once for every subsequent POST request.

 ### Managing State